Maurice Glickman

 Maurice Glickman (January 6, 1906 – May 1981) was an American sculptor noted for his New Deal-era sculpture for public buildings.
 He was named a Guggenheim Fellow in 1934.
 He founded the School of Art Studies in New York and was its director from 1945 to 1955.
-His work is in the Albany Institute of History and Art, and in the Hirschorn Museum.
+His work is in the Albany Institute of History and Art, and in the Hirshhorn Museum.

 Life and work

-Glickman was born in Iași, Romania.
+Glickman was born in Iași, in what was then the Romanian Old Kingdom.
 His family was Jewish.
 Glickman immigrated to the United States in 1920, with his parents Solomon and Sarah, three older sisters and an older brother.
 In 1925 they lived together in the Bronx.
 He began his art education in 1921, and was naturalized a citizen in 1929.
 He attended the Educational Alliance Art School and the Arts Students League of New York.
 On December 17, 1931, Maurice Glickman married Florence Levinson.
 In 1934 he won a Guggenheim Fellowship: "Appointed for creative work in sculpture and studies in classical Greek sculpture, abroad; tenure, twelve months from May 18, 1934."
 In 1936, Glickman created one of 203 artworks that appeared in a touring exhibition of the U.S. that was ultimately meant to be donated to a new art museum in Birobidzhan, USSR.
 (The artworks never made it to Birobidzhan and the whereabouts of the collection is unknown.)
 Glickman was also involved in the New York City Artists Union, the Marxist front American Artists' Congress, and in 1937 and 1938, "three of his sculptures had been illustrated" in the American Marxist magazine New Masses.
 Per the records of HUAC, in 1939 he signed a petition for the Communist Party of the United States.

 His commissions for the Public Works of Art Project and Treasury Section of Fine Arts included: